rubygarage/shopapp-ios/README.md

 [![codecov](https://codecov.io/gh/rubygarage/shopapp-ios/branch/master/graph/badge.svg)](https://codecov.io/gh/rubygarage/shopapp-ios)

 # ShopApp for iOS
 ShopApp connects with popular ecommerce platforms like Shopify, Magento, BigCommerce, and WooCommerce to transfer them into a mobile app for iOS and Android.

-So far, we’ve developed a [Shopify provider for ShopApp](https://github.com/rubygarage/shopapp-shopify-ios/).
+So far, we’ve developed a [Shopify provider for iOS](https://github.com/rubygarage/shopapp-shopify-ios) and [Shopify provider for Android](https://github.com/rubygarage/shopapp-shopify-android).
 Currently we’re working on adding more providers and extending the features list, so stay in touch with our updates.

 ## Set up environment